-We’re delighted to announce our new step-by-step tutorial, a learning resource designed to guide you through the creation of a Frontity project from start to finish.
+We’re delighted to announce Frontity's new step-by-step tutorial, a learning resource designed to guide you through the creation of a Frontity project from start to finish.

 The goal of the tutorial is to provide you with a deep and solid understanding of web development with Frontity.